National Coalition Government of the Union of Burma: The Bommersvik Declarations

 Subsequent to the 1995 convention the Elected Representatives of the Union of Burma returned to Bommersvik in 2002.
 The following two landmark declarations were the product of their deliberations.

 Bommersvik Declaration I

-In 1995, during the first convention that lasted from 16–23 July, the Representatives issued the Bommersvik Declaration I with the following preamble:
+In 1995, during the first convention that lasted from 16 to 23 July, the Representatives issued the Bommersvik Declaration I with the following preamble:

 Bommersvik Declaration II

 In 2002, during the second convention that lasted from 25 February to 1 March, the Representatives issued the Bommersvik Declaration II with the following introductory passage:

 Proposed constitution

 The NCGUB Proposed First Draft Constitution was published by the National Council of the Union of Burma (NCUB) in December 1997 with the following preamble: